benzine12/PI-IDS/README.md

-# WIDS - Wireless Intrusion Detection System
+# PI-IDS - WIFI attacking Detection System on Raspberry Pi

 ![WIDS Banner](https://img.shields.io/badge/WIDS-Wireless%20Intrusion%20Detection-blue?style=for-the-badge)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-WIDS is a comprehensive wireless intrusion detection system designed to monitor and protect wireless networks.
+PI-IDS is a detection system designed to monitor and protect wireless networks with Raspberry Pi.
 It detects various types of wireless attacks in real-time, tracks access points, and provides a web-based dashboard for monitoring and management.

 > **⚠️ DISCLAIMER**: This tool is developed for educational purposes only.
 The developer takes no responsibility for any misuse or for the accuracy of attack detection.
 Use at your own risk and only on networks you own or have permission to test.